Out of Home (OOH) is seen by 93 per cent of Australians living in and around the capital cities each and every day.

 This year’s MOVE data update marks 11 years since we launched the world-class audience measurement system and defined the Outdoor industry’s currency.

-In just over two years’ time we will launch MOVE 2.0 and reset the industry’s currency for the digital age.
-In the interim, we will launch MOVE 1.5 on 31 January 2022 to deliver reach and frequency for digital signs, as well as measure impact.
+We will launch MOVE 1.5 on 31 January 2022 to deliver reach and frequency for digital signs, as well as measure impact.

 Updating our audience measurement system is why this will be the last data update for MOVE.
 The final update tells us that audience growth remained consistent with 2020, the population increasing by 0.7 per cent.
 This is reflective of the average typical week, irrespective of audience variations such as those we have witnessed during the COVID-19 global pandemic.
 For additional information regarding this update you can refer to the Fact Sheet.